 The income that miners receive after finding and validating a block.

-As the name suggests, a mining reward is the compensation that’s given to the miner who successfully manages to process a block of transactions — adding it to the blockchain in the process.
+As the name suggests, a mining reward is a compensation that’s given to a miner who successfully manages to process a block of transactions — adding it to the blockchain in the process.

 Back when the Bitcoin blockchain first launched, mining rewards were set at 50 BTC.
 This has subsequently halved every four years — in 2012, 2016 and 2020.

-Although this does mean that the mining reward has been reduced substantially since Bitcoin first launched, an increase in the cryptocurrency’s value does mean that the miner receives more in monetary terms.
+Although this does mean that the mining reward has been reduced substantially since Bitcoin first launched, there has been an increase in the cryptocurrency’s value which means that miners receive more in monetary terms.